The Traffic Guru

 This article may not be resold, reprinted, or redistributed for compensation of any kind without prior written permission from the author.
 For further reprint information, please contact Permissions, The Wilson Quarterly, One Woodrow Wilson Plaza, 1300 Pennsylvania Avenue, NW, Washington, D.C.

 This entry was posted on Sunday, August 17th, 2008 at 10:27 am and is filed under Book News, Roads, Traffic Culture, Traffic Engineering, Traffic History, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.